 Picnic Land Sets US Record for Longest Picnic Blanket

-Last Saturday was an excellent day for the Waterfront Parks Foundation (WPF)!
-The weather was perfect, and the crowd was in a great mood at our inaugural Picnic Land event, as St. Petersburg friends and families joined in creating a new record for the Longest Picnic Blanket in the U.S. on Saturday, November 18, 2023, at Flora Wylie Park.
+Saturday, November 18, 2023 was an excellent day for the Waterfront Parks Foundation (WPF)!
+The weather was perfect, and the crowd was in a great mood at our inaugural Picnic Land event, as St. Petersburg friends and families joined in creating a new record for the Longest Picnic Blanket in the U.S. on at Flora Wylie Park.

-People Enjoying Picnic Land in Flora Wylie Park"Our original lofty goal was to break the World Record for the Longest Picnic Blanket.
-While we missed that goal, we set the new U.S. record instead!" exclaimed WPF President Logan DeVicente.
-Nearly 2,000 picnic lovers filled the winding, continuous rows of colorful picnic blankets for almost the entire length of Flora Wylie Park."
+“Our original lofty goal was to break the World Record for the Longest Picnic Blanket.
+While we missed that goal, we set the new U.S. record instead!” exclaimed WPF President Logan DeVicente.
+Nearly 2,000 picnic lovers filled the winding, continuous rows of colorful picnic blankets for almost the entire length of Flora Wylie Park.”

 “Picnic Land is a co-sponsored City event,” added Mr. DeVicente.
 “Guests enjoyed great weather and the terrific waterfront park setting that provided family-friendly games and children’s activities, food trucks, live music, professional storytellers, a magician, and an early visit by Santa.”